Completion of doctoral programme

 - BOKUcard or an official photographic ID

 - Printed confirmation of submission of questionnaire concerning study-related foreign stays UStat2

-To register for an academic ceremony (graduation ceremony), the second part of the viva voce must have been passed at least three weeks prior to the first planned graduation ceremony date.
+You can register for an academic ceremony (graduation ceremony) as soon as all the required graduation documents have been issued.
 Details of academic ceremonies can be found under Master's and PhD Graduation Ceremonies.